jexia/jexia-sdk-js/README.md

 Run unit tests (no need to run the transpile manually before this):
 - `npm run test`

+HTML coverage report (will be opened with default browser):
+- `npm run test:coverage`

 Remove all previously installed packages and compiled bundles:
 - `npm run cleanup`